swiftlang/swift/docs/LibraryEvolution.rst

 .. note::

-    It would be possible to say that a ``@fixed_contents`` struct only guarantees the "shape" of the struct, so to speak, while leaving all property accesses to go through function calls.
+    Hypothetically, we could use a different model where a ``@fixed_contents`` struct only guarantees the "shape" of the struct, so to speak, while leaving all property accesses to go through function calls.
 This would allow stored properties to change their accessors, or (with the Behaviors proposal) to change a behavior's implementation, or change from one